Zunaeed-Imran/React.js_Full_Course_in_Bangla/readme.md

 - i was not make css file in public folder and link to html file, that's why it wasn't work.
 - for scr style file i have to import form that file i use in css.
+- in function return we use parenthesis `()`;
+- if i need js const in function i need to take const or variable in the function `{}`
+- in `{}` we can use js builtIn function also.
+- we use javascript function like uppercase function.

 ###### Done Task For Today
 - Practicing component card.
+- watchig basic react tutorial short video's
+- Making header component.
+- Making Footer Component.
+- Making list Component in main manu.
 -